rubenmarques-dev/laravel-schedule-api/README.md

 ```
 The container entrypoint run:
 	php artisan config:cache
-	php artisan migrate:fresh --seed
+    php artisan wait_database_alive && php artisan migrate --seed

-This will update the application accordling to the .env file and reset/seed the database EVERYTIME the application start.
+This will update the application accordling to the .env file
 ```